Optimal-order bounds on the rate of convergence to normality in the multivariate delta method: Proofs

-The uniform and non-uniform Berry-Ess\'een type bounds of Theorems~\ref{thm:f(S).ub} and \ref{thm:f(S).nub} rely on the corresponding bounds of Section~\ref{sec:chen.mod}.
-Let $f$ be a function satisfying \eqref{eq:smooth}, and also let $X_1,\dotsc,X_n$ be independent, zero-mean $\XX$-valued random vectors.
-For $i=1,\dotsc,n$, let
+The uniform and nonuniform BE type bounds in Theorems~\ref{thm:f(S).ub} and \ref{thm:f(S).nub} rely on the corresponding bounds of Section~\ref{sec:chen.mod}.
+Let $f$ be a function satisfying \eqref{eq:smooth}, and also let $X_1,\dotsc,X_n$ be independent zero-mean $\XX$-valued random vectors.
+Further let $\si=\norm{L(S)}_2$, as in \eqref{eq:si}, and for $i=1,\dotsc,n$ let